-Cortex XDR by Palo Alto Networks and Microsoft Defender XDR compete in the endpoint security category.
-Microsoft Defender XDR seems to have an upper hand due to its seamless integration within Microsoft's ecosystem and extensive visibility into threats.
+Cortex XDR and Microsoft Defender XDR compete in the realm of XDR solutions for robust security across endpoints and servers.
+Based on features and ease of integration, Microsoft Defender XDR seems to have the upper hand due to its seamless integration within the Microsoft ecosystem and automated threat handling capabilities.

 They appreciate the rich telemetry data from the solution, as it provides in-depth threat identification.